This post may contain affiliate links. Please read our disclosure policy.

 Your physiology: Estrogen slowly increases, peaking just before ovulation.
 Your hypothalamus sends FSH (follicle stimulating hormone) to your ovaries to help mature eggs.

-How You Feel: The follicular phase is a time of new beginnings.
-You’re open to new ideas, creativity peaks, and it’s a good time to brainstorm and set intentions for the future.
+How You Feel: The follicular phase is a time of building energy.
+You typically feel more outgoing, creative, and ready for goal setting.
 Have a project to start?
 This is the time to do it.
 Your immune system is also high functioning at this time, so you’re less likely to get sick.

-Hormonal changes slow down your metabolism, so cravings are lower, and continue to stay low through the ovulatory phase.
+Hormonal changes actually slow down your metabolism during this phase, so cravings are lower, and continue to stay low through the ovulatory phase.
 You’re also more insulin sensitive during this phase due to the increasing levels of estrogen.
 As a result, carbohydrates are used more efficiently, which is great for fueling high intensity workouts.
+Try interval workouts, heavier lifts, or longer efforts.

 Phase 3: The Ovulatory Phase